auth0/lock/README.md

 #### Social options

-- **connections {Array}**: List of social providers that will be available to perform the authentication.
+- **socialConnections {Array}**: List of social providers that will be available to perform the authentication.
 Most of the time you will specify a provider with the connection name, e.g. `facebook`.
 When the connection's `name` and `strategy` don't match, you'll need to provide an object with those properties, e.g. `{name: "my-connection", strategy: "facebook"}`.
 This option doesn't have a default value and must be specified when opening the Lock with a method that provides social authentication.

 #### Database options